StudentDataLabs/EmptyHousingInnovationLab/README.md

 + What other factors are related to empty housing in London's local authorities?

 ### Student Data Labs
 [Student Data Labs](https://studentdatalabs.com) runs data-driven Innovation Labs for university students to learn practical data skills whilst working on civic problems.
-In the past, we have held Labs that tackle [road casualties](https://github.com/StudentDataLabs/VisionZeroInnovationLab), and [health inequalities](https://github.com/StudentDataLabs/HealthInnovationLab).
+In the past, we've focused on [road casualties](https://github.com/StudentDataLabs/VisionZeroInnovationLab), and [health inequalities](https://github.com/StudentDataLabs/HealthInnovationLab).

-### Contact
-You can get in touch by emailing us <u>studentdatalabs@gmail.com</u> or visiting our [website](https://studentdatalabs.com).